leftfield-geospatial/homonim/README.rst

 ``homonim`` is shorthand for *homogenise image* and is a reference to `the paper <https://www.researchgate .net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_ on which it is based.
-The terms *correction* or *surface reflectance correction* are used to describe the method in the documentation, as these are commonly understood.
+The more commonly understood terms *correction* or *surface reflectance correction* are used to describe the method in the documentation.

 Credits
 -------